Resistanz

-Brainchild of Sheffield promoter Leighton, Resistanz is an industrial music festival running since 2011 over the Easter weekend, at the Corporation venue in Sheffield, United Kingdom.
+Brainchild of Sheffield promoter Leighton, Resistanz is an industrial music festival running since 2011 over the Easter weekend, at the Corporation venue in Sheffield, England.
 Held annually until 2016, the event was due to take place in 2020 but has been rescheduled for 2022 due to Coronavirus.
 The festival primarily features alternative electronic music acts including industrial, EBM, futurepop, synthpop and power noise.
 In later years the festival expanded to include a smaller second room featuring an eclectic mix of artists from genres such as Chiptune, EDM and Drum and bass.